Ednaude/MyTest/README.md

 1. GHI
 2. JKL

+- [x] Mark this as complete
+- [ ] Leave this one blank

 **Beautiful, isn't it!**

 "What a place to work at!"

 [www.assurity.nz]

-@dunkblocker3000 - broken the website yet??
+@Dunkblocker3000 - broken the website yet??

 "could you comment on the above code pushed through?"